-This is one of a few “unplanned” hikes in Canada; this time I’m on way to Whistler for a day’s skiing after a conference.
-On the way north from Vancouver I’ve got time for a couple of short hikes to stretch the legs: the first one is to High Falls Creek, which starts just after the Cheakamus Generating Station on Squamish River Forest Road.
+High Falls Creek is one of a few “unplanned” hikes in Canada; this time I’m on way to Whistler for a day’s skiing after a conference.
+On the way north from Vancouver I’ve got time for a couple of short hikes to stretch the legs: the first one is to High Falls Creek in the Squamish Valley.
+It starts just after the Cheakamus Generating Station on Squamish River Forest Road.
 (After this it’s another ascent up to the much more popular and busier Stawamus Chief).

 After crossing High Falls Creek, the track ascends through the forest, very steeply at times with fixed chains to assist in climbing one of the moss-covered bluffs.